SoappGuy/nure_tools_py/README.md

 > **Warning**
 > The library is still under development.
 I will be happy to receive any feedback, and you can feel free to improve my code

-> Simple pyton library for nure-cist API
+> Simple pyton library for Mindenit API

-> You can also check out [NodeJS library](https://github.com/OneLiL05/nurekit) made by OneLil05

-> And don't forget to star [nure-cist-api](https://github.com/nure-dev/nure-cist-api)

 ****************************************************************
 # PyPi
 > [Project page on PyPi](https://pypi.org/project/nure_tools/)